 Chat tip #3: Previewing messages

-There are multiple ways of reading messages without sending the other individual a read receipt.
+There are multiple ways of reading messages without sending another individual a read receipt.
 As each one has different characteristics, we’ve prepared this table to make things easier:

-**If you’ve got a Gmail account, you may be wondering where this is kept.
+*If you’ve got a Gmail account, you may wonder where this is kept.
 Take a look at this LinkedIn post to find out how to switch over to New View.

 Chat tip #4: Editing your last message